GregUtas/robust-services-core/docs/RSC-Trap-Recovery.md

   1. file name in [_output_](/output) directory
   2. file name in [_input_](/input) directory
-  3. causes stack overflow by rethrowing exceptions (release build only)
+  3. causes a stack overflow by rethrowing exceptions (release build only)
-  4. causes infinite loop that divides by zero
+  4. causes an infinite loop that divides by zero
-  5. causes stack overflow by rethrowing exceptions
+  5. causes a stack overflow by rethrowing exceptions
   6. raises `SIGSEGV`, not the Windows structured exception that includes the details needed to map it to `SIGWRITE`
-  7. fails if launched from VS2022, which does not forward ctrl-C to Linux Console Window
+  7. fails if launched from VS2022, which does not forward ctrl-C to the Linux Console Window